Derry Girls set to join the Celebrity Gogglebox line-up

 They are the stars of one of television’s biggest comedies of recent years but now two of the Derry Girls are set to become armchair critics themselves.

-Saoirse-Monica Jackson and Jamie-Lee O’Donnell are to join the Celebrity Gogglebox family, making their debut on the hit Channel 4 show this evening.
+Saoirse-Monica Jackson and Jamie-Lee O’Donnell are to join the Celebrity Gogglebox family, making their debut on the hit Channel 4 show this Friday.

 The pair will take part in the programme for two weeks, entertaining viewers with their own hilarious reactions to a selection of TV shows.